 What is Hydrostatic Force?

-Fundamental concepts in fluid mechanics include calculating the hydrostatic force and the location of the center of pressure.
-A location on the submerged surface where the hydrostatic pressure acts is known as the center of pressure.
+Fundamental concepts in fluid mechanics include calculating the hydrostatic force and the location of the centre of pressure.
+A location on the submerged surface where the hydrostatic pressure acts is known as the centre of pressure.

 Definition of Hydrostatic Force

 The resultant force created by a liquid's pressure loading acting on submerged surfaces is known as hydrostatic force.

 When a surface is immersed in a fluid, the fluid's forces act on the surface.
 These forces must be determined for designing storage tanks, ships, dams, and other hydraulic structures.
 Since there are no shearing stresses in place for fluids at rest, we know that the force must be perpendicular to the surface.
 If the fluid is incompressible, the pressure changes linearly with depth.

 - Fluid Statics deals with fluids at rest, while Fluid Dynamics studies fluids in motion.